bertdida/twitter-quote-scraper/README.md

 ## Thanks

-You have my gratitude [@Tobaloidee](https://github.com/Tobaloidee) for making an awesome logo.
+My gratitude to [@Tobaloidee](https://github.com/Tobaloidee) for making the awesome logo.